NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Vomit Stomach.md

-**Trigger** You gain the [[Conditions/Sickened|Sickened]] condition or fail a saving throw against an ingested poison.
+**Trigger** You gain the [[Sickened|Sickened]] condition or fail a saving throw against an ingested poison.

 **Frequency** once per day

 * * *

 In dire circumstances you can vomit out your stomach to expel toxins.
 Reduce your sickened condition by 2 and immediately attempt a saving throw with a +2 circumstance bonus against any ingested poisons you have been exposed to within the last minute.
-You become [[Conditions/Off-Guard|Off-Guard]] for 1 round as your exposed stomach makes you especially vulnerable to attacks.
+You become [[Off-Guard|Off-Guard]] for 1 round as your exposed stomach makes you especially vulnerable to attacks.

 *Source: Pathfinder Player Core 2*
 *ORC*